jaccomoc/jactl/docs/pages/language-guide.md

 ### Duck Typing

-Jacsal allows you to use strong typing, where fields, variables, and parameters are given an expicit type, or dynamic typing where fields, variables, and parameters can be defined as `def` which allows them to hold values of any type.
+Jactl allows you to use strong typing, where fields, variables, and parameters are given an expicit type, or dynamic typing where fields, variables, and parameters can be defined as `def` which allows them to hold values of any type.

-If you use strong typing then in most cases the Jacsal compiler can determine at compile time what method is being invoked and can do complile time checking of argument count and argument types.
+If you use strong typing then in most cases the Jactl compiler can determine at compile time what method is being invoked and can do complile time checking of argument count and argument types.

 Dynamic typing (or weak typing) means that the method invocation can only be checked at runtime and a runtime error